mosen/quay/docs/redis_workqueue.md

 To take an example, [endpoints/api/repositorynotification_models_pre_oci.py](../endpoints/api/repositorynotification_models_pre_oci.py) has a `queue_test_notification` method which may(?) be used in the UI to test notification delivery.

+## Redis Connection ##

+A good example of the current style of Redis connection is from the Redis buildlogs configuration which is consumed by the `BuildLogs` class in [data/buildlogs.py](../data/buildlogs.py).

+- `BUILDLOGS_REDIS` is supplied as the first argument to the constructor
+- `BUILDLOGS_OPTIONS` is used as splat *args in the constructor.